Danang (Ðà Nãng)

 The guidebooks will tell you that there's not much to see in Danang.
 They may have a point.
 Certainly, there are no big attractions, ancient monuments, or even much shopping, but Danang has that small town charm which makes people watching an enjoyable pastime, if you like that sort of thing.

 There are a number of significant temples in Danang, although none of them are really notable compared to those of Hue, or even the clan houses of Hoi An.
-One exception is the Cao Dai temple (right), the largest outside of the group's headquarters in Tay Ninh.
-The sign at the very top of the picture reads "Van Giao Nhat Ly" which supposedly translates to "all religions have the same reason."
-Behind the golden letters are depictions of Mohammed, Laotse, Jesus, Buddha and Confucius.
-Its a rather strange place, although the caretaker is quite friendly.
+One exception is the Cao Dai temple.

 There's also a war museum in Danang.
 Out front are arrayed many rusting remnants of American war machines along with Soviet and Chinese armaments as well.
 The museum is in the grounds of the Ho Chi Minh museum, which is reportedly worth a visit, but was closed on my one day in Danang.

-Another "sight" of interest, at least to Americans (or viewers of American television), is China Beach.
+Another "sight" of interest, as well as a possible location where you may want to stay, is Bac My An beach, which some Americans might know better as China Beach.
 This is actually a very long beach stretching for several kilometers.
-If you're a "beach person" or just like five-star luxury, then you might consider making the Furama Resort on China Beach your home base for visits to Danang and Hoi An.
+If you're a "beach person" or just like five-star luxury, then you might consider one of the many resorts on Bac My An Beach your home base for visits to Danang and Hoi An.

 Other nearby attractions include Marble Mountain, a large limestone outcrop riddled with caves variously used as Buddhist temples and VC hideouts.